concord-consortium/breadboard/readme.md

 To deploy to gh-pages, simply run `npm run deploy`.

-To deploy to production, run `npm run release`.
+To deploy to production, run `npm run production`.

 Check that the production commit looks right, then tag it: